 The trap is easy to assemble, simply follow the instructions provided.
-The Plum and Codling Moth traps are supplied with 2 lures, the spare should be kept in the refrigerator and be used to replace the original after 5 weeks.
-The Pea Moth trap is supplied with one long life lure sufficient for one season.
+The Plum and Codling Moth traps are supplied with 2 lures, the spare should be kept in the freezer and be used to replace the original after 5 weeks.

-The codling moth, plum moth and pea moth pheremone lures are specific to these moths and do not attract beneficial insects or bees.
+The codling moth and plum moth pheromone lures are specific to these moths and do not attract beneficial insects or bees.

 Yellow Sticky Traps